 Support from Without

 I am a fan of the trio of singers known as: Il Volo.
 Modern social media and the singers willingness to chatter directly with their fans make for a terrific opportunity to join the community at large and be a part of it all.
 As I was early on fascinated by the voice and youth of Piero Barone, I selected him as the one to follow on Twitter sometime in September of 2012.
 It’s fun to read his comments.
 He is generally charming and somewhat homespun in his style of chatter.
 So, I had a sense of him as a person who enjoyed a connection to people.
 I checked Twitter as I typically do that Tuesday morning and read from Piero a message about a new tweet.
 When I opened the picture, there was a heart wrapped around a map of our community.
 The words said Pray for Boston.
 Il Volo had been in the city in June of 2012 as part of the PBS fund raising efforts that year.
-I attended their performance in September of 2012.
+I attended their concert performance in September of 2012.
 I was still on edge from the events of the day before and replied to Piero that I lived in Massachusetts and if people wanted to help, plan to give blood today.
-Well, didn’t Piero reply back within an hour or two proudly wearing his Red Sox sweatshirt saying Boston I am with you 100%.
+Well, didn’t Piero reply back within an hour or two wearing a Red Sox sweatshirt posting: Boston I am with you 100%.
 I think all the guys sent out messages of hope and support.
-Such a compassionate gesture, so unexpected, gave hope and courage to a troubled heart.

 My source for media information came mostly from a program on PBS called Greater Boston, on WGBH TV.
 I have been a fan of the news and public affairs program for well over ten years.
 Emily Rooney is the host.
 She is the daughter of the late Andy Rooney and has a similar streak of pugnacious, pragmatic but compassionate journalism.
 She is a realist and keeps the audience informed.
 The program is on weeknights at 7 p.m.
 Every evening that week, Emily, along with reporters Jared Bowen and Adam Reilly, would speak directly to the audience giving up to date news on the day’s events but also personal reflection of the danger and weariness.
 We began quickly to absorb the names of the victims both living and dead.
 Of particular note, is the Richard Family, Martin Richard was killed at the scene, his sister lost a leg, mother and father suffered terrible injuries.
 There is video from the event showing one view of Martin standing up against the protective fencing and another view a few moments later of the bag with the kettle bomb at his feet.
 The person that did this had to have looked right at the family.
 The bag was placed and the trigger detonated from a safe distance.
 This haunts me.
 The coldblooded action of the bomber defies understanding.